End-to-End Probabilistic Framework for Learning with Hard Constraints: : A Unified Probabilistic Optimization Framework

 \subsubsection{(Nonlinear) Convex Inequality Constraints}

 For convex inequality constraints, $\hat u$ in Problem~\ref{problem:learn_f_1_main} is in a convex set, $\mathcal{C}\subset \mathbb{R}^n$.
 Closed-form expressions (such as those in previous subsections for linear and nonlinear equality constraints) do not exist \citep{boyd2004convex}.
-Instead, we rely on convex optimization solvers to ensure computational efficiency and scalability to compute the solution \(u^*\).
+Instead, we rely on convex optimization solvers to ensure computational efficiency and scalability to compute the solution \(u^*\) in training.
 The gradients of the convex program can be calculated efficiently using sensitivity analysis \citep{bertsekas1997nonlinear, bonnans2013perturbation}, argmin differentiation \citep{sun2022alternating, agrawalDifferentiable2019, amosOptnet2017, gould2016differentiating}, and/or variational analysis \citep{rockafellar2009variational}.
 These techniques provide a means to compute the Jacobian \(J_{\mathcal{T}}(\mu)\), which represents the sensitivity of the optimal solution \(u^*\) to changes in the input vector \(\mu\), whose projection we are essentially computing to the convex constraints space.
-See \cref{subsec:convex_app} for details.

-Convex inequality constraints arise naturally in many scientific and engineering applications.
-For example, total variation (TV) regularization is widely used to promote smoothness or piecewise-constant structure in spatial fields, e.g., image denoising \citep{rudin1992nonlinear, boyd2004convex} and total variation diminishing (TVD) constraints to avoid spurious artificial oscillations in numerical solutions to PDEs~\citep{harten1997high, osti_1395816, schein2021preserving}.
-Other common convex constraints include box constraints, which enforce boundedness of physical or operational quantities \citep{bertsekas1997nonlinear}.
+During inference, we solve the convex program per sample.
+(See \cref{subsec:convex_app}.)